spirpinias/MACS3/README.md

 ## Usage

-When supplied with alignement file in .bam format and compare sheet.
+When supplied with alignment file in and compare sheet.
 This tool will perform peak calling with or without comparisons.
 From the App Panel you can make choice of popular genomes depending on your projects species, auto detection of file formats, q value, and extension size, if desired.

 Please take note!
 This capsule is specifically working with bam files, only.